humdrum-tools/humdrum-js/topic/chorales/index.md

 repository</a> and dynamically generate notation based on the option settings from the following menus.
-View the <a target="_blank" href="https://raw.githubusercontent.com/humdrum-tools/humdrum-js/master/topic/chorales/index.md">pages's source code</a> to see how the navigator is implemented.
+View the <a target="_blank" href="https://raw.githubusercontent.com/humdrum-tools/humdrum-js/master/topic/chorales/index.md">pages's source code</a> to see how the typesetter is implemented.

 Keyboard shortcuts: the left/right arrows navigate through the chorale list (or you can click on the title menu to choose one at